openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional Credential Issuer metadata parameters are defined for this Credential format for use in the `credential_configurations_supported` parameter, in addition to those defined in (#credential-issuer-parameters).

 * `doctype`: REQUIRED.
 String identifying the Credential type, as defined in [@!ISO.18013-5].
 * `claims`: OPTIONAL.
-Object containing a list of name/value pairs, where the name is a certain `namespace` as defined in [@!ISO.18013-5] (or any profile of it), and the value is an object.
-This object also contains a list of name/value pairs, where the name is a claim name value that is defined in the respective namespace and is offered in the Credential.
-The value is an object detailing the specifics of the claim with the following non-exhaustive list of parameters that MAY be included:
+Object containing a list of name/value pairs, where the name is a certain `namespace` as defined in [@!ISO.18013-5] (or any profile of it), and the value is a claims description as defined in (#claims-description).
+The namespace applies to the claims in the claims description.
-    * `mandatory`: OPTIONAL.
-Boolean which, when set to `true`, indicates that the Credential Issuer will always include this claim in the issued Credential.
-If set to `false`, the claim is not included in the issued Credential if the wallet did not request the inclusion of the claim, and/or if the Credential Issuer chose to not include the claim.
-If the `mandatory` parameter is omitted, the default value is `false`.
-    * `value_type`: OPTIONAL.
-String value determining the type of value of the claim.
-Valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
-Other values MAY also be used.
-    * `display`: OPTIONAL.
-Array of objects, where each object contains display properties of a certain claim in the Credential for a certain language.
-Below is a non-exhaustive list of valid parameters that MAY be included:
-        * `name`: OPTIONAL.
-String value of a display name for the claim.
-        * `locale`: OPTIONAL.
-String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
-There MUST be only one object for each language identifier.
 * `order`: OPTIONAL.
 Array of namespaced claim name values that lists them in the order they should be displayed by the Wallet.
 The values MUST be two strings separated by a tilde ('~') character, where the first string is a namespace value and a second is a claim name value.
 For example, `org.iso.18013.5.1~given_name".

 The following is a non-normative example of an object containing the `credential_configurations_supported` parameter for Credential format `mso_mdoc`: